ordermentum/zai-node/README.md

   </a>
 </p>

-An (unofficial) Assembly Payments Typescript/Javascript client
+An (unofficial) Zai Typescript/Javascript client

-types are swagger generated from - https://reference.assemblypayments.com/
+types are swagger generated from - https://developer.hellozai.com/reference/overview

 # Usage